-Course Scheduling For Phd Students In The Second Year
+Course Scheduling For PhD Students In The Second Year

-In the second year the student completes all course requirements and prelims while attending seminars for at least one quarter:
+In the second year the student completes all course requirements while attending seminars for at least one quarter:

-Fall Quarter Winter Quarter Spring Quarter June/July Field Course Field Course Field Course field prelim Field Course Field Course Field Course field prelim

-Write-Off Course Write-Off Course Elective
+Fall Quarter Winter Quarter Spring Quarter June through September Major Field Course Major Field Course Major Field Course Major Field Course Major Field Course Major Field Course Literature Review & Research Proposal Minor Field Course Minor Field Course Elective

-The order in which the write-off courses and the elective are taken is immaterial (e.g. the student could take the elective in Fall and the write-off courses in Winter and Spring).
+The order in which the Minor Field courses and the elective are taken is immaterial (e.g. the student could take the elective in Fall and the Minor Field courses in Winter and Spring).